ircdocs/modern-irc/_includes/modern-appendix.md

 Sent as a reply to the {% message WHOIS %} command, this numeric lists the channels that the client with the nickname `<nick>` is joined to and their status in these channels. `<prefix>` is the highest [channel membership prefix](#channel-membership-prefixes) that the client has in that channel, if the client has one. `<channel>` is the name of a channel that the client is joined to.
 The last parameter of this numeric is a list of `[prefix]<channel>` pairs, delimited by a SPACE character `(' ', 0x20)`.

+`RPL_WHOISCHANNELS` can be sent multiple times in the same whois reply, if the target is on too many channels to fit in a single message.

 The channels in this response are affected by the [secret](#secret-channel-mode) channel mode and the [invisible](#invisible-user-mode) user mode, and may be affected by other modes depending on server software and configuration.

+{% numericheader RPL_WHOISSPECIAL %}

+      "<client> <nick> :blah blah blah"

+Sent as a reply to the {% command WHOIS %} command, this numeric is used for extra human-readable information on the client with nickname `<nick>`.
+This should only be used for non-essential information that does not need to be machine-readable or understood by client software.

 {% numericheader RPL_LISTSTART %}